Lama Abu-Odeh

 Lama Abu-Odeh (لمى أبو عودة, born 1962) is a Palestinian-American professor and author who teaches at the Georgetown University Law Center.
-She has written extensively on Islamic law, feminism, and family law.
+She has written on Islamic law, feminism, and family law.

-Early life and education

-Abu-Odeh was born in Amman, Jordan in 1962.
+Abu-Odeh was born in Amman, Jordan.
 She is the daughter of Adnan Abu-Odeh, a former senator in the Jordanian House of Parliament and ambassador.
 She earned her LL.B. from the University of Jordan, her LL.M. from the University of Bristol, England, her MA from the University of York, England, and her S.J.D. from Harvard University.
 She has taught at Stanford Law School and worked for the World Bank's Middle East/North Africa division.

 Abu-Odeh has also written on the Israeli-Palestinian conflict and has voiced support for binationalism and a one-state solution.